 As is the rule with new governments, the three coalition parties have agreed to slightly change the responsibilities of the ministries.
 There will be a total of 15 departments (up from 14 in the previous government).
 The Social Democrats (SPD) who have the most MPs in the federal parliament (Bundestag) and will also hold the chancellorship, will head six other ministries, the Green Party five, and the Free Democrats (FDP) will be in charge of four departments, according to the coalition treaty.

 Green Party and FDP have already published their list of names for the respective ministries - which are now pending formal confirmation.
 In the case of the Greens, this will be done in an online poll on the coalition treaty from 26 November to 6 December.
-The FDP will hold a party conference on the first weekend in December to confirm the coalition treaty an the Social Democrats have announced that their ministers will be made official at their conference on the same weekend.
+The FDP will hold a party conference on the first weekend in December to confirm the coalition treaty and the Social Democrats have announced that their ministers will be made official at their conference on the same weekend.

 Greens to run "super" climate ministry

 Each party gets to run departments that will be vital to the shaping of Germany’s future energy and climate policy, with the Green Party receiving the “super ministry” of Economy and Climate Protection, responsible for renewable energies, the power sector, energy networks and the federal climate action law.
 The Greens had been keen to give the new climate ministry a veto power, to be able to test and reject legislative proposals from other departments that are not in line with Germany’s climate targets and building a sustainable, decarbonised economy.
 However, in the coalition negotiations with the two other parties, they were not able to win on this subject.
 Instead, every ministry has to do its own “climate check” on all law proposals, regarding their climate impact and compatibility with the national climate targets.
 The Greens choice for the Economy and Climate Protection Ministry is Green-Party co-leader Robert Habeck, formerly in charge of a similar ministry in the northern German wind power state of Schleswig-Holstein.
+Patrick Graichen, head of climate and energy policy think tank Agora Energiewende*, is to become state secretary in the new ministry.

 The Greens will also be responsible for the Foreign Office (to be headed by co-leader and chancellor candidate Annalena Baerbock), “Environment, Nature Conservation, Nuclear Safety and Consumer Protection” (Steffi Lemke) as well as for “Food and Agriculture” (Cem Özdemir).
 One of the Green Party ministers will be the vice chancellor (which is not a separate post but an extra title for one of the ministers).